Theomat/ProgSynth/README.md

 --------------------------------------------------------------------------------
 [![Tests](https://github.com/nathanael-fijalkow/AutoSynth/actions/workflows/tests.yaml/badge.svg)](https://github.com/nathanael-fijalkow/AutoSynth/actions/workflows/tests.yaml)

-ProgSynth is a high-level framework that enbales to leverage program synthesis for other domains such as reinforcement learning or system design.
+ProgSynth is a high-level framework that enables to leverage program synthesis for other domains such as reinforcement learning or system design.

 <!-- toc -->